open-sauced/maintainer-intro-course/getting-practical.md

 - [ ] In the `.github/ISSUE_TEMPLATE` directory, create a new file named `bug_report.yml`.
 - [ ] Add a name (🐛 Bug report), description (Create a bug report to help us improve Open Sauced 🍕) to the template, and title ("Bug: ").
 - [ ] If there are specific labels you want automatically generated when this issue is created, add them to the template. (`labels: [👀 needs triage, 🐛 bug]`)
 - [ ] Next, you'll add the body, which includes the type and attributes for each section.
-This gnerally contains a checklist of steps to reproduce the bug.
+This generally contains a checklist of steps to reproduce the bug.
 As part of that section, you should:
   - [ ] Add a section for the expected behavior and actual behavior.
   - [ ] Add a checklist of steps to reproduce the bug.
   - [ ] Add a section for screenshots, if applicable.